 Each client assists staff with developing an individualized service plan that best fits their needs.
 Participants leaving the program are provided an aftercare plan that includes continued supportive services for at lease six months and in some cases longer after discharge.
 The Transition in Place program works with female, male or transgender survivors who are 18 years old and older, exiting jail, homeless, single, pregnant and/or parenting.

 TRAUMA INFORMED EMPLOYMENT

 Survivor Ventures partners with small business owners to create unique employment opportunities.
 Partners are carefully vetted and selected based on a criteria developed to ensure a trauma-informed environment.
-This program involves on-site case management and intensive community treatment.
+This program involves on-site job coaching and intensive community treatment.

-Survivor Ventures harnesses the natural talents of incarcerated and formerly incarcerated survivors of sex trafficking and commercial sexual exploitation and redirects them towards the creation of legal business ventures.
+Survivor Ventures harnesses the natural talents of incarcerated and formerly incarcerated survivors of sex trafficking and commercial sexual exploitation and redirects them towards self employment and the creation of legal business ventures.

 Survivor Ventures employment program participants can obtain additional training in business and retail operations, equipping them to open their own business or store.

 Through this program participants create a vetted business plan and are connected to local entrepreneurial resources, accelerators and incubators to gain access to co-working spaces, business seed grants and loans.